-Task/Milestone Deliverable/Outcome (e.g. Inception, progress, final reports, training material, workshop, etc.) Estimated # of days Planned Completion date % and amount of total fee payable Publish key information Regular SitRep inputs provided Monthly 30% management products UNICEF 5Ws regularly updated unicef for every child
+Task/Milestone De liverable/Outcome (e.g. Inception, Estimated Planned % and

+, gress, final reports, training material, # of days Completion amount of

+wo rkshop, etc.) 01 0.0.70 date total fee

+uu to payable

+Publish key information • Regular SitRep inputs provided Monthly 30%

+management products • UNICEF 5Ws regularly updated -

-(UNICEF and Protection • UNICEF Dashboard (5W) is
+(UNICEF and WASH Cluster) • UNICEF Dashboard (5W) is

-Cluster) updated and improved, and
+updated and improved, and

 information databases are

 consolidated and maintained.

 • Cluster Dashboard (5W) is

 updated and improved, and

 information databases are

 consolidated and maintained.

 • Analysis and reports are

 disseminated to allow decision

 making.

 • Actions are translated into

 regularly updated maps and

 published on the Cluster

 webpage.

 • GIS maps, factsheets, and other

 key IM products

 Establish an inventory of • Inventory of relevant documents Monthly 5%

 relevant humanitarian on the humanitarian situation

 documents and develop • Information flows adapted and

 appropriate information disseminated in an appropriate

 strategies. way, including website

 management.

 • Appropriate supportive

 strategies are developed through

-collaborating with MoGCDSW
+collaborating with

+WHO/MoH/MoWS

 • Document meeting notes,

 minutes and action points (and

 share with members)

 Develop Information • Cluster members' info needs are Monthly 25%

 Management Tools and addressed

 Platforms • The existing in-country IM

 approaches for collecting,

 analysing, and reporting Cluster

 activities and resources are

 adapted, and information gaps

 are identified

-• Cluster spatial and temporal

-gaps, overlaps and coverage of

-Cluster activities and projects are

-provided

-• Development (and analysis) of

-needs assessment and

-monitoring tools